GitHver/nixisotemp/readme.md

 ### Inputs

-The inputs attributeset is what controls what goes into the `flake.lock`
+The inputs attribute set is what controls what goes into the `flake.lock`

 ```nix
 {